CodingItWrong/codingitwrong.com/_posts/2022-02-15-escaping-the-tech-giants.md

 Like most other web users, I used Chrome for a long time.
 But the last thing I want to do is for Google to know everything I do online.
 Instead, I switched to [Firefox](https://getfirefox.com).
 I don't want Microsoft or Apple to know what I'm doing either.
 There are some concerns about Firefox monetizing and recently getting into talks with Meta, so I may consider a non-business-based browser fork in the future.
 But browsers with less adoption have less compatibility with tools I need like 1Password.

 <a name="ebooks"></a>
-# Ebooks: Apple Books -> InformIT and Kindle
+# Ebooks: Apple Books -> DRM-Free Providers and Kindle

 I do a lot of reading on my phone in spare moments.
 Apple Books is locked into Apple platforms.
 By contrast, DRM-free ebook providers provide books in multiple formats, including .epub (Apple Books, maybe others), .mobi (Kindle), and .pdf (platform-agnostic).
 [InformIT](https://www.informit.com/) is a great provider of programming books from many publishers, and they provide ebooks DRM-free.
 [Pragmatic Programmer](https://pragprog.com/) is one popular publisher that offers DRM-free ebooks as well.
 If I want a book that's only available from Apple Books and Kindle, I prefer Kindle since it can run on more than just Apple platforms.